 Learn More About Evernote

 As you can see, when it comes to Evernote, the definition of “note” is pretty broad.
+You can type notes, record audio notes, dictate notes, add documents and a variety of file types, and clip and tag web pages.

 Each notebook is more like a scrapbook, where you can store all kinds of different files.